 Quite honestly, the simplest trick to great containers is to routinely fertilize them.
 Choose a fertilizer high in phosphate, which encourages blooming.
-We recommend Fertilome Rooting & Blooming, a great natural choice.
+We recommend Fertilome Rooting & Blooming.

 As the season progresses, be mindful to keep up on the maintenance of your container garden.
 Deadheading flowers will not only help your garden stay disease free, it will also encourage new flowers to form.
 Cut back the plants in your container garden if they get too wild so you can keep the desired shape and form.
 Or… let them go crazy and see just how big they will get!